-Jinchi Lv is Kenneth King Stonier Chair in Business Administration and Professor in Data Sciences and Operations Department of the Marshall School of Business at the University of Southern California, and Professor in Department of Mathematics at USC.
+Jinchi Lv is Kenneth King Stonier Chair in Business Administration, Department Chair, Professor in Data Sciences and Operations Department of the Marshall School of Business at the University of Southern California, and Professor in Department of Mathematics at USC.
 He received his Ph.D. in Mathematics from Princeton University in 2007.
 He was McAlister Associate Professor in Business Administration at USC from 2016-2019.
 His research interests include statistics, machine learning, data science, business applications, and artificial intelligence and blockchain.

 Five representative publications